Last updated on October 5th, 2022 at 09:54 pm

 There is a school for scuba diving run by a friendly Anglo-Greek couple.
 It’s the Nautilus Diving School on the shore of the Messonghi beach hotel.
 Also recognized as British Sub Aqua Club (BSAC) school.

 They also organize trips for qualified divers and equipment for hire is also provided.

-This side of the island is also protected as it looks across to the mainland, and often when the sea is rough on the west coast it is calm here.
+This side of the island is also protected as it looks across to the mainland.
+Often when the sea is rough on the west coast it is calm here.

-Families return again and again, renewing friendships with Corfiots they have known over the years, and relaxing in the bars and tavernas which they have visited in previous years.
+Families return again and again, renewing friendships with Corfiots they have known over the years.
+Relaxing in the bars and tavernas which they have visited in previous years.

 Perama is the seaport of Gastouri.